followmyutopia/devextreme-documentation/api-reference/10 UI Widgets/dxDataGrid/1 Configuration/rowTemplate.md

     url: "/Demos/WidgetsGallery/Demo/DataGrid/RowTemplate/jQuery/Light/"
 }

 You can also use a 3rd-party template engine to customize row appearance.
-For more information, see the [3rd-Party Template Engines](/Documentation/Guide/Widgets/Common/Templates/#3rd-Party_Template_Engines) article.
-Note that the `<tbody>` element that represents a row should have the `dx-row` class for correct operation of all widget features.
+See the [3rd-Party Template Engines](/Documentation/Guide/Widgets/Common/Templates/#3rd-Party_Template_Engines) article for more information.
+Note that the `<tbody>` element that represents a row should have the `dx-row` class to ensure all widget features work properly.

 #include common-demobutton with {
     url: "/Demos/WidgetsGallery/Demo/Data_Grid/Row3RdPartyEngineTemplate/jQuery/Light/"
 }

-[note] Disable the [column reordering](/Documentation/ApiReference/UI_Widgets/dxDataGrid/Configuration/#allowColumnReordering), [grouping](/Documentation/ApiReference/UI_Widgets/dxDataGrid/Configuration/columns/#allowGrouping), and [column fixing](/Documentation/ApiReference/UI_Widgets/dxDataGrid/Configuration/columnFixing/) features when specifying the row template.
-Its content cannot automatically synchronize with the column layout, which makes these features inoperative.

 #####See Also#####
 - [Custom Templates](/Documentation/Guide/Widgets/Common/Templates/#Custom_Templates)